ibis-project/ibis/docs/community/contribute/01_environment.md

         nix-shell
         ```

-        This may take awhile due to artifact download from the cache.
+        This may take a while due to artifact download from the cache.

 === "Conda"